A day in Stockholm

 We decided to see Gamla Stan on our own.
 You can follow in our footsteps on the suggested walk.

-Also, wander a bit through the modern city center north of Gamla Stan and have a look at the great buildings that stand here.
-You will discover impressive architecture on every corner.
-Cross the bridge from Nörrbro towards the Opera or the Riksbron coming from the Riksdag to the north and you are right in the center of modern Stockholm.
+Let yourself drift through the modern city center north of Gamla Stan and look at the great buildings that are here.
+There is always impressive architecture to discover here.
+Cross the bridge from Nörrbro in the direction of the opera or the Riksbron coming from Riksdag to the north and you are right in the middle of modern Stockholm.

 The Swedish Foreign Ministry at Gustav Adolfs Torg